eoinok/oop2labPerfectNumbers/README.md

 - To guide you through a Top Down Design solution to a problem
 - To get you to correctly translate pseudo-code

-The challenge is to find the first fourt "perfect Numbers" - A perfect Number is one for which the sum of all it's divisors adds up to the number itself.
+The challenge is to find the first four "perfect Numbers" - A perfect Number is one for which the sum of all it's divisors adds up to the number itself.
 These numbers are rare.
 The first three are 6, 28, 496